-“We have seen transformation of the artists, the art itself, lots of collaborations and exchanges that excite us amidst other spin-offs that have come out.
-For instance young artists have started creating new stuff and new festivals meaning that there is a market and need which wasn’t there before Bayimba.
+“We have seen the transformation of the artists, the art itself, lots of collaborations and exchanges that excite us amidst other spin-offs that have come out.
+For instance, young artists have started creating new stuff and new festivals meaning that there is a market and need which wasn’t there before Bayimba.

-But there are some special artists like Madoxx Ssematimba because last year he performed late and some people didn’t get chance to see him perform so we chose him to open the festival this year.
-We brought in also Sheebah for the fact that most people think National Theater is a place for old people so bringing in young artists like Sheebah, Radio and Weasel can bring in young audiences.
+But there are some special artists like Madoxx Ssematimba because last year he performed late and some people didn’t get a chance to see him perform so we chose him to open the festival this year.
+We brought in also Sheebah for the fact that most people think National Theater is a place for old people so bringing in young artists like Sheebah, Radio, and Weasel can bring in young audiences.